janghyunnoh/scCap/README.md

 ### 1.4.
 Dataset

 The following public single-cell RNA-seq datasets were used in our study.
-Download each dataset from the provided links and place the raw files under `./data/raw`
+Download each dataset from the provided links and place the raw source files under `./data/raw` directory.
 Cleaned .h5ad files will be generated automatically during preprocessing.

 - **COVID dataset**